GrantMoe/grantmoe.github.io/_pages/about.md

 title: "About"
 ---

-Grant like robots and brains
+Grant like robots and brains and metacognition and self improvement

-For his college application essay, he chose to write about LEGO spaceships.
+Currently, he's working on improving his Python